The Digital Humanities Project “GWonline, the Bibliography, Filmography and Webography on Gender and War since 1600” : http://gwc.unc.edu/welcome

 GWonline collects and organizes secondary literature, women’s autobiographies, films and informative websites on this subject to make them available to the public and demonstrate the scope of research on this important subject.
 Currently GWonline, which is updated regularly, has more than 8,600 entries of publications, films and websites in English, French, German and Spanish.

 Alongside full text searching, GWonline allows users to explore the collections of curated sources through multiple entry points: author or director, publication or release date, collection, major wars, countries and regions or keywords.
-The literature search is equipped with an OPEN URL feature that allows users world wide to check whether articles, books etc. are available in their local libraries.
-GWonline is connected to the forthcoming Oxford Handbook of Gender and War since 1600 (edited by Karen Hagemann, Stefan Dudink and Sonya O. Rose, Oxford University Press, 2019).
+GWonline is connected to the forthcoming Oxford Handbook of Gender , War and th Western World since 1600 (edited by Karen Hagemann, Stefan Dudink and Sonya O. Rose, Oxford University Press, 2020).
 It also allows a literature search by Handbook chapters.

 Dr. Karen Hagemann (Project Director), James G. Kenan Distinguished Professor of History

 and Adjunct Professor of the Curriculum in Peace, War and Defense

 University of North Carolina at Chapel Hill